‘This Is Us’ Producer Teases Tess’s Coming Out In Future Episodes

 In a new interview with Entertainment Weekly, This Is Us executive producer Isaac Aptaker revealed that in that moment, Tess “wasn’t even really planning on telling Kate.”

-“I think she was just feeling connected to her and they were having this intimate moment and she made a spur-of-the-moment decision right there. …That wasn’t a premeditated decision to tell Kate, she kind of got swept up in this conversation, so then [she had] a second to think about it and go, “Uh oh, I’m not ready yet.”
+“I think she was just feeling connected to her and they were having this intimate moment and she made a spur-of-the-moment decision right there. …That wasn’t a premeditated decision to tell Kate, she kind of got swept up in this conversation, so then [she had] a second to think about it and go, ‘Uh oh, I’m not ready yet.’
 She needed to make sure that Kate got that.”

 While Aptaker revealed that he doesn’t think Tess is worried that her liberal, loving parents won’t love her anymore after she comes out to them, he also made it clear that the young teen character is nowhere near ready to come out to the world.
-The producer admitted that, as with all things This Is Us, Tess’s coming out story will play out over several time frames and that her initial exchange with Kate was to plant a seed in viewers’ minds.
+The producer admitted that, as with all things This Is Us, Tess’s coming out story will play out over several timeframes and that her initial exchange with Kate was to plant a seed in viewers’ minds.

 “I guess you could say everything is planting something for the future, yeah.… It’s definitely a slow burn.
 I mean, kids are coming out and figuring this out about themselves younger and younger nowadays.
 So it felt like there was a truth and modernity to it.
 But yeah, this is a slow story that will play out for Tess over the life of the show.”